preraulab/DYNAM-O/README.md

   <sup><sub>Stokes et. al., 2022</sup></sub>
 </p>

 This repository contains code to detect time-frequency peaks (TF-peaks) in a spectrogram of EEG data using the watershed image segmentation algorithm.
-TF-peaks represent transient oscillatory neural activity at specific frequencies with sleep spindles (a key neural biomarker) comprising a subset of TF-peaks<sup>1</sup>.
+TF-peaks represent transient oscillatory neural activity at specific frequencies with sleep spindles (a key neural biomarker) comprising a subset of TF-peaks.
 An explanation of the method used to compute the multitaper spectrogram of EEG data can be found [here](https://github.com/preraulab/multitaper_toolbox).
 The watershed method treats the spectrogram image as a topography and identifies the catchment basins (troughs), into which water falling on the terrain would collect, thus identifying local maxima.
 To reduce over-segmentation, neighboring regions are merged based on a novel merge rule designed to form complete, distinct TF-peaks in the spectrogram topography.

 <p align="center">
 <img src="https://prerau.bwh.harvard.edu/images/watershed_summary_graphic.png" width="400" />